 Q. When will the MISS USA® pageant be televised?

-Q. Will the MISS TEEN USA Pageant be televised?
+Q. When the MISS TEEN USA Pageant be held?

 Q. Is the state pageant televised?

 A. NO....the state pageant is NOT televised.
 The pageant will be videotaped and contestants will be able to purchase a DVD.

 A. Contestants competing in state pageants preliminary to the MISS TEEN USA Pageant must be born during the years of 2001-2005.
 Contestants competing in state pageants preliminary to the MISS USA Pageant must be born during the years of 1992-2001.

 Q. I missed my deadline.... can I still apply?